 With a disarming smile that has made him easily recognizable and approachable off the field, Gates is prominent community figure.
 When the NFL sought out spokespeople to appear in their “No More” campaign to stop domestic violence in 2014, Gates was among a select group of players asked to appear in a series of television public service announcements.
-Locally, his signature Shop with a Charger event is one of the most popular holiday events in San Diego, as Gates annually hosts homeless, neglected and abused children to a special night that includes a Christmas shopping spree.
+Locally, he’s hosted the Shop with a Charger event that became one of the most popular holiday events in San Diego, as Gates hosted homeless, neglected and abused children to a special night that included a Christmas shopping spree.
 He also has been a staunch supporter of the Huntington’s Disease Society of America, serving for a number of years as the honorary chairman for the Shoot to Cure HD, which raises much-needed research funds for the HDSA.
 And Gates works closely with Promises2Kids, an organization that offers support to San Diego’s foster youth community.
-Back in his hometown, Gates is involved in boxing as the owner of AG Promotions.
-He has a stable of young fighters and regularly stages fight cards in and around Detroit.
-Gates’ paternal grandfather, Henry Hank, was a professional boxer in the 1950s and ’60s who went 62-31-4 with 40 wins by knockout as a middleweight and light heavyweight.
-Hank’s 1962 fight against Joey Giardello was voted the Fight of the Year by Ring Magazine.
-Old photos show a striking resemblance between Gates and his grandfather.
-Gates now works with his cousin, Tony Harrison, who is one of boxing’s top young middleweights.
-Harrison started his career 19-0 with 16 wins by knockout.

 TRANSACTION HISTORY: Signed with Chargers, May 2, 2003…signed six-year contract Aug.
 22, 2005...signed six-year contract through 2015, July 28, 2010...signed two-year contract, March 14, 2016.